Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **Lecture:**

-- These are some of the key takeaways the instructor needs to cover in their presentation (see Resources 1&ndash;10 for information and inspiration):
+- These are some of the key takeaways the instructor needs to cover in their presentation (see Resources&nbsp;1&ndash;10 for information and inspiration):
     - Sharing data promotes collaboration, accelerates discoveries, and supports evidence-based decision-making across disciplines.
     - Open data allows for verification of results, reducing errors, bias, and misconduct in research and data-driven initiatives.
     - While open data drives progress, responsible sharing requires balancing openness with privacy, security, and proprietary concerns.
     - Sometimes there are recommendations on where to publish your data.
-    - Making sure that guidelines from different stakeholders are known and followed is important to not violate any laws or good scientific practice (see Resources 11&ndash;14 for examples).
+    - Making sure that guidelines from different stakeholders are known and followed is important to not violate any laws or good scientific practice (see Resources&nbsp;11&ndash;14 for examples).
     - Discuss briefly the reproducibility crisis.
 The instructor can highlight the 'publish or perish' culture that is one of the factors that has led to this crisis.
 - If the audience is known, search for relevant requirements from institution/funders/publishers for the audience (see generic example requirements under Resources).
 - For further details about repositories and data infrastructure, please also refer to the module *Data Preservation and Archiving* of this curriculum.